AGX18/GoDB-lab-s26/lab2.md

   a specific key, then fetch the actual tuples from the `TableHeap` using those RIDs.

 **Test:**
-Run `go test -v ./execution -run IndexExecutor`
+Run `go test -v ./execution -run IndexExecutor` (NOTE: run this test only after you finish Modifications)

 ### 2. Modifications
 **Crucially, you must maintain index consistency.**